menezesmark/menezesmark.github.io/_pages/cv.md

 ======
 **Texas A&M Formula Electric Racing** | *September 2023 - Present*

-* Simulated, designed, and manufactured a custom Pro-Ackermann steering system, optimizing lateral force and handling charateristics while minimizing tire scrub
-* Developed functions to export, read, and convert simulation files to Solidworks, saving hours of manually updating individiaul suspension points
+* 2+ years of progressively challenging experiences on multiple subteams (Chassis, Suspension, Aerodynamics)
+* Designed, manufactured, assembled, and raced an electric formula-style vehicle within a one year cycle
 * Designed a full-size and functional driver model to optimize ergonomics and aerodynamics
+* Led end-to-end design and fabrication of a custom Pro-Ackermann steering system, optimizing lateral force and handling characteristics while minimizing tire scrub
+* Developed a algorithm to convert designs from the simulation software (Optimum Kinematics) to the modeling software (Solidworks), removing human error and saving significant time
+* Created a full-size and functional driver model optimizing ergonomics/aerodynamics, ensuring rules compliance
-* Mapped hte vechicle rollover envelope to enable the first fully rules compliant vehicle in the history of the program and maximize safety
+* Mapped the vehicle rollover envelope to enable the first fully rules compliant vehicle in the history of the program and maximize safety
-* Designed and manufactured custom mounting tabs to integrate electronics and aerodynamic components with the chassis

 **Student Engineers Council** | *February 2024 - Present*
 * Organized and planned events for College of Engineering Students